-Owning a house with a white picket fence and a two-car garage is nice, but for some people, the dream isn’t picture perfect until they add a dog.
-Man’s best friend has innumerable emotional rewards, and scientific research even proves that owning a dog is a legitimate health benefit.
-In short, there’s no reason to stop yourself from owning a dog – unless it spikes your home insurance premiums and you can’t afford it.
+Owning a house with a white picket fence and a two-car garage is nice, but for some people, but for others, the dream isn’t picture perfect until they add a dog.
+Man’s best friend has innumerable emotional rewards, and owning a dog has legitimate health benefits, according to TIme.
+In short, there’s no reason to stop yourself from owning a dog – unless it spikes your home insurance rates and you can’t afford it.
 Thankfully, that’s not always the case.

 Most homeowners assume that having a pit bull will increase their premiums, but that’s not always the case.
 That’s because insurance companies have a variety of ways to deal with the increased risk.
 Don’t worry – if you love your pit there are still ways to have good insurance and mitigate costs on your premiums.